The BIDScoin workflow

 After a successful run of bidscoiner, the work to convert your data in a fully compliant BIDS dataset is usually not fully over and, depending on the complexity of your data-set, additional tools may need to be run to post-process (e.g. deface) your data or convert data types not supported by the standard BIDScoin plugins (e.g. EEG data).
 BIDScoin comes with some bidsapps that can help you finishing up your bids data repository.

-Adding more meta-data
+Adding more metadata

-To make your dataset reproducible and shareable, you should add study-level meta-data in the modality agnostic BIDS files (BIDScoin saves stub versions of them).
-For instance, you should update the content of the dataset_description.json
+To make your dataset reproducible and shareable, you should add study-level metadata in the modality agnostic BIDS files (BIDScoin saves stub versions of them).
+For instance, you should update the content of the dataset_description.json and README files in your bids folder, or you may provide a *_sessions.tsv file (see the BIDS specification for more information).
+Moreover, if you have behavioural log-files other than from NeuroBS, then you have to converting these into BIDS compliant *_events.tsv/json files yourself (but you are encouraged to look at the plug-in API and write their own log-file parser).

 BIDS validation